 - Latest tax return/notice of assessment

-- If self-employed, three years’ worth of tax returns
+- If you are self-employed or cannot easily demonstrate your salary with pay stubs, three years’ worth of tax returns

 - Copies of recent credit card statements, confirming your credit limits